joshpierce/personal-portfolio-tutorial/README.md

 # Accounts You'll Need To Complete This Tutorial

 -   [GitHub](https://github.com) - This is where you'll be publishing your code and tracking your source.
--   [Netlify](https://netlify.com) - This is the JAMStack provider that we'll be using to deploy our site.
+-   [Netlify](https://netlify.com) - This is the JAMStack provider that you'll be using to deploy your site.

 ### Optional

 -   [NameCheap](https://namecheap.com) - You can technically use any domain name provider, pick your poison.
--   [Cloudflare](https://cloudflare.com) - Again, there are lots of ways to do DNS, and we'll be using cloudflare to point our domain at our newly hosted Netlify site.
+-   [Cloudflare](https://cloudflare.com) - Again, there are lots of ways to do DNS, and you'll be using cloudflare to point your domain at your newly hosted Netlify site.

 # Let's get started

 To get started you'll need to bring this repository down locally and run a few commands to get everything ready to go.

 You'll want your own copy of this repository.
-Get yours by [Forking This Repo](https://github.com/joshpierce/personal-portfolio-tutorial/fork).
+Get yours by clicking this -> [Fork This Repo](https://github.com/joshpierce/personal-portfolio-tutorial/fork).

 > Note: after forking the repo, you can click the ⚙ icon, and the first setting available should give you the option to rename your repo however you'd like.

-Next we'll want to create or navigate to a folder where you'd like to keep your project.
-Then run the following commands in order.
+Next you'll want to create or navigate to a folder where you'd like to keep your project.
+Then run the following commands in order at the command line.

 ```bash
 # Clone your repository (you may be asked to login to github at this point.)